Skip to main content

 • digital business.

-Our Business Management and Marketing BA is designed by designed by expert marketing practitioners and academics.
-As a result, you’ll meet employer needs, such as:
+Our Business Management and Marketing BSc is designed by designed by expert marketing practitioners and academics.
+As a result, you’ll have the qualities employers need, such as:

 • the ability to apply ideas to practical situations